obiba/mica-taxonomies-files/README.md

 [Mica](https://github.com/obiba/mica2) is OBiBa’s core data web portal application for biobanks or epidemiological studies.

 Mica Taxonomies Files is a plugin that provides variable taxonomies from files in YAML format.
-The files are expected to be found in the folder `MICA_HOME/data/mica-taxonomies-files`
+The files are looked up in the folder `MICA_HOME/data/mica-taxonomies-files` (default) and other configured locations.

 * Have a bug or a question?
 Please create an issue on [GitHub](https://github.com/obiba/mica-taxonomies-files/issues).
 * Continuous integration is on [Travis](https://travis-ci.org/obiba/mica-taxonomies-files).